 The Hiroshima-style okonomiyaki turns the savory pancake into a masterpiece.
 It’s made in layers, with batter, pork, and yakisoba noodles in soy sauce.
 Each part is unique yet works together perfectly.

-My first try at a busy stall showed how Hiroshima’s okonomiyaki is different.
+Your first try at a busy stall shows how okonomiyaki is different in this city.
 It has crisp, airy layers, unlike Osaka’s.

 Hiroshima Oysters

 Hiroshima oysters come from the Seto Inland Sea and are loved in winter.
 They’re grilled with lemon or steamed, showing their sweet, salty taste.
-At a market, I saw chefs shucking them live, revealing their freshness.
+At a market, you see chefs shucking them live, revealing their freshness.

 Tsukemen Ramen Hiroshima

 Tsukemen ramen Hiroshima is all about dipping noodles in a rich soy broth.
-A small alleyway stall taught me to enjoy the sauce first, then the tender pork.
+A small alleyway stall teaches you to enjoy the sauce first, then the tender pork.
 For more on this dish, check out ramen recipes inspired by Hiroshima.

 Momiji Manju

 Momiji manju are maple-leaf shaped cakes filled with sweet adzuki paste.
-They’re sold at Miyajima shrines as special treats.
+They’re sell at Miyajima shrines as special treats.
 Their soft dough and warm filling are a delight.

 These dishes are more than food; they’re treasures.
-Each bite connects you to Hiroshima’s history and traditions.
+Each bite connects you to city’s history and traditions.
 They show that its flavors are as lasting as its past.

 A Complete Culinary Tour of Hiroshima: Neighborhood by Neighborhood

-Exploring Hiroshima’s food scene starts with its Hiroshima food districts.
+Exploring city’s food scene starts with its Hiroshima food districts.
 Each area tells a part of the city’s food story.
-For those looking to eat in Hiroshima, this guide uncovers unique spots.
+If you’re looking to eat in this city, this guide uncovers unique spots.

-My exploration of these Hiroshima restaurant neighborhoods started in the city’s lively heart.
+Your exploration of these Hiroshima restaurant neighborhoods begins in the city’s lively heart.

 Downtown Hatchobori and Nagarekawa: The Heart of Hiroshima’s Food Scene